angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 npm install plotly.js
 ```

-However, a large number of inputs and outputs have already been implemented, so it is better to have a look at this solution twice.
+A large number of inputs and outputs have already been implemented, so it is better to have a look at this solution twice.

 So we should add the `PlotlyModule` into the main app module of your project: